 If you must surrender your pet, please note the following:

-- You must call first to make an appointment.
+- You must call first to get on the waiting list.

-- All dogs must pass a temperament test.
+- All dogs and cats must pass a temperament evaluation.

-- Veterinary records must be provided at the time of surrender.
+- Veterinary records must be provided prior to the time of surrender.

-- We cannot take in feral cats or dogs with aggressive behavior or bite histories.
+- We cannot take in cats or dogs with aggressive behavior, antisocial behavior, or bite histories

 Things to Consider